-What to look out for when buying a built-in dishwasher
+What to look out for when buying a built-in dishwasher?

-The dimensions of the niche
+Dimensions of the niche

-With a built-in dishwasher, you have the choice of a fully integrated dishwasher or a semi-integrated dishwasher.
+The electrical outlet and water supply should not be too close together.
+Make sure they are at least 30 centimetres apart, both in height and width.
+With a built-in dishwasher, you can choose between a fully integrated dishwasher or a semi-integrated dishwasher.
 A fully integrated model has the control panel on the inside, so the front panel can cover the entire exterior.
-The dishwasher then doesn’t stand out at all because the finished exterior is the same as your kitchen cabinets.
-It blends in with the design of your kitchen, which is one of the biggest advantages over a freestanding dishwasher.
+The dishwasher won’t be noticeable at all as the finished exterior matches your kitchen cabinets.
+The dishwasher will blend in with the design of your kitchen, which is one of the biggest advantages over a freestanding dishwasher.